 Make the Alerts Stop!

 By far the biggest problem I see in the field is the issue of alert deluge.
 The monitoring system is doing what it’s designed to do: Alert you when things are going bad.
 The problem is there typically isn’t any context for those alerts.
 Whether that’s re-notification on an existing issue or numerous alerts for different variables that should be related to one another.
 The obvious consequence of too many alerts is that inevitably things will fall through the cracks.
 The laws of probability tell us that eventually you’ll miss something that was genuinely important to look after.
 Make you sure seek out a tool that at least has the capabilities to reduce the number of false positive alerts coming into your inbox and/or smartphone and/or ticketing system.

 Less is More

-The next problem I see in a lot of environments, which goes directly to the idea of cost savings, is that of multiple tools in place to do that the same things.
+The next problem I see in a lot of environments, which goes directly to the idea of cost savings, is that there are multiple tools in place to do that the same things.
 There certainly are situations where multiple tools are necessary.
 Perhaps your DBAs use a tool that gives in-depth visibility to MS-SQL databases where your regular monitor system doesn’t.
-On the other hand maybe the Network engineers are using one general purpose NMS and the the systems folks another.
-There’s 90% overlap in functionality.
+On the other hand, maybe the Network engineers are using one general purpose NMS and the the systems folks another, but there’s a 90% overlap in functionality.
 If I’m a CIO and I see that scenario, then my first question is “Why?”.
 You should aim to find tools that are broad enough in their feature set where you have the option to consolidate software packages and thus save on your IT spend.

 Make the Machines Do your Dirty Work